“It takes a chaos pilot and social studies geek to enjoy being an election observer”

-As one of OSCE’s 30 long term observers (LTO) in Azerbaijan, Astrid Nunez started her assignment in the middle of January.
-She has previously served as LTO in Albania, Ukraine and Zimbabwe and is well-experienced, this is her tenth election observation mission.
+As one of OSCE’s 30 long term observers (LTOs) in Azerbaijan, Astrid Nunez started her assignment in the middle of January.
+She has previously served as LTO in Albania, Ukraine and Zimbabwe and she is well-experienced as this is her tenth election observation mission.

 – All missions are adventures that I am happy to be part of and contribute to.
 I get to visit many different countries and in a very concrete way be involved in their development, Astrid Nunez says.

 The long term observers are situated in different parts of the country and together with a partner they are assigned responsibility for a geographical area.
-They have two main work tasks: To overlook all election related activities within their district and prepare for the short term observers (STO) arrival just before the election day.
-Among other things the LTO’s compile a regional guide, produce lists of polling-stations and introduce the STO’s to the mission.
+They have two main tasks; to overlook all election related activities within their district and to prepare for the short term observers’ (STOs) arrival just before the election day.
+Among other things, the LTOs compile a regional guide, produce lists of polling-stations and introduce the STOs to the mission.

 – Sometimes it can be a challenge to cooperate with your partner from another culture and agree on a common working routine, but most of the time these things are resolved, says Astrid Nunez.